 What to think about when choosing vacant land loans

 Before you apply for a land loan, here are some important things to consider when looking for a loan to purchase land.

 Banks are usually more conservative with land loans

 Banks are often more careful when considering applications for a loan to purchase land.
 Many lenders view vacant land loans as more risky than other types of home loans for reasons such as the following:

 - Land prices can fluctuate much more rapidly than the price of an existing home, particularly in regional areas.

 - Vacant land can take longer to sell than an existing home.

 Lenders may worry about what will happen if you default on your loan and they end up with a plot of land with no house on it.

 For this reason, vacant land loans are often harder to find in Australia than construction loans or home loans to buy a house and land package.

 If you think you will be ready to start building your house in the near future, you may wish to consider a construction loan rather than a land loan.
 The table below displays a snapshot of principal and interest variable home loan products available for construction on Canstar’s database and with links to lenders’ websites, sorted by Star Rating and then alphabetically by provider.
-The products and star ratings displayed are based on a loan amount of $600,000 at 80% LVR for a property in NSW.
+The products and Star Ratings displayed are based on a loan amount of $600,000 at 80% LVR for a property in NSW.
 Check upfront with your provider and read the loan documentation to confirm the details of a particular loan product and whether it meets your needs before deciding to commit to it.

 The size of the plot of land is an important consideration when looking for a land loan.